AnanyaP-WDW/AdTestPro/README.md

 4. **Consolidated Feedback**: The responses and feedback from the synthetic personas are collected, analyzed, and presented to the user in an easy-to-understand format.

 This allows marketers to get valuable insights into how their target audience might respond to their ads, without the need for a real-world focus group.

-## Features

-- **Target Audience Enrichment**
-- **Ad Creative Testing**
-- **Consolidated Reporting**
-- **Customizable Personas**
-- **Scalable Testing**

-## Commercial Licensing and Support

-In addition to the open-source version, AdTestPro also offers commercial licensing and support options for businesses:

-1. **Commercial Licensing**: Organizations can purchase a commercial license to use AdTestPro in a production environment.
-This includes access to premium features, dedicated support, and a guaranteed SLA.

-2. **Paid Setup and Deployment**: For enterprises, AdTestPro offers a paid setup and deployment service.
-This includes assistance with integrating the platform into your existing marketing technology stack, as well as comprehensive training for your team.

-3. **Maintenance and Support**: Commercial customers also have access to ongoing maintenance and support for the AdTestPro platform.
-This includes bug fixes, feature updates, and dedicated support from our team of experts.

-To learn more about the commercial offerings and pricing, <!--please visit our [website](https://www.syntheticadtesting.com) --> contact pathakananya95@gmail.com.

 ## Getting Started